CCondeluci/WSS-2020-Edition/README.md

 ### Background Color

 The simulator is now blue-coded instead of green.
 This is to easily differentiate this modification from the official release so that tournament organizers can more easily run events using the modification.

+### Separate Decks & Settings

+The modification keeps a seperate list of your saved decks and settings, so there won't be any crossover between this mod and the main simulator if you happen to use both.

 ## Pull Requests